 Video Output Support

-Like mentioned earlier, choosing between the two options depends entirely on personal preference.
+As mentioned earlier, choosing between the two depends entirely on personal preference.
 Personally speaking, I prefer the GTX 1070 simply due to how well it performs compared to the GTX 1060.

 It provides superior FPS averages and runs smoother overall.
-Of course, that doesn’t mean you should buy one over the other based solely on that fact.
+But, of course, that doesn’t mean you should buy one over the other based solely on that fact.
 What works best for your needs will ultimately determine which card suits you best.